probbins141/probbins-writing/_posts/2020-01-27-heirlooms.markdown

 The bear was shot a week later, by my grandfather.
 The watch still keeps time.

--
+*

-*A gold fountain pen with Lapis Lazuli inlay.
-The initials A.B. are etched at the base.*
+_A gold fountain pen with Lapis Lazuli inlay.
+The initials A.B. are etched at the base._

 It was a gift to my Aunt from her parents for graduating medical school.
 Her initials were A. R.  At first her parents were ashamed about the mistake with the initials, but my aunt didn't mind.
 Years later they would joke that she should just marry someone with a last name that started with B, but she would never marry.